Poplar, London: Education

 Langdon Park School is a mixed secondary school and sixth form, located northeast of Chrisp Street Market.

 The George Green's School was founded in 1828 by George Green, a shipbuilder and shipwright.
 It was originally located on East India Dock Road.
 Today it is a voluntary controlled school supported by the Worshipful Company of Shipwrights located on the Isle of Dogs peninsula.

 Transport

 Rail

 Poplar is connected to other areas of East London by the Docklands Light Railway (DLR).
-Four stations serve the area, including All Saints, Langdon Park, Poplar, and East India.
+Five stations serve the area, including All Saints, Langdon Park, Poplar, Blackwall and East India.
 DLR stations in Poplar are in London fare zone 2, and link the area to destinations such as Bank (in the City), Canary Wharf, City Airport, Greenwich, and Stratford.

 Poplar DLR station is a focal point for the DLR network, where several different routes converge.

-The nearest London Underground station is Canary Wharf, which is served by Jubilee line trains.
-The station will also be linked to the Crossrail network.
+The nearest London Underground station is Canary Wharf, which is served by Elizabeth line and Jubilee line trains.

 The nearest National Rail station is at Limehouse, which is served by c2c trains between London Fenchurch Street (in the city) and destinations in South Essex, including Southend Central.